10 States Most Dependent on the Federal Government

 - Federal Employees Per Capita: 7.82

 Tennessee, like West Virginia, has a tough go in terms of socio-economic conditions, particularly in the eastern part of the state.
-There are some large cities — like Nashville and Memphis — that have plenty of successful businesses and wealthy residents, but many of the state’s citizens are still suffering, as evidenced by the 12th-highest poverty rate in the nation.
-That leads to inevitable government assistance coming back to citizens who really need it.
+There are some large cities, like Nashville and Memphis, that have plenty of successful businesses and wealthy residents, but many of the state’s citizens still lag well-behind, as evidenced by the 12th-highest poverty rate in the nation.
+That leads to inevitable high-levels of government assistance coming back to citizens who really need it.

 - Return on Taxpayer Investment: $1.55